kourouklides/artificial_neural_networks/setup/README.md

 - [Reddit](https://www.reddit.com/) and any of its sub-forums, such as [Python](https://www.reddit.com/r/Python/)
 - any other website similar to the above

-If you have asked at __all__ of the available forums and websites online, then in that case, you can copy-paste the URL links of your questions in this repository and ask your question and we will try our best to resolve this issue.
+If you have asked at __all__ of the available forums and websites online, then in that case, you can copy-paste the URL links of your questions in this repository and ask your question here.
+We will try our best to resolve the issue(s).